shaleen-11/CreditGuard/README.md

 ```
 ## Conclusion

-CREDIGuard successfully identifies fraudulent credit card transactions with high precision and minimal impact on legitimate customers.
+CreditGuard successfully identifies fraudulent credit card transactions with high precision and minimal impact on legitimate customers.
 The model is optimized for detecting fraudsters responsible for significant losses, contributing to enhanced risk management.